SafetImamovic/terminal-3d-render-engine/README.md

 A lightweight **3D render engine** that runs directly in the terminal.

 > **Disclaimer:** The code is currently quite messy, and I plan to refactor it soon!
-It also doesn't currently work on Linux.

 <figure>